 Greener, cleaner and more pedestrian friendly spaces to create a welcoming environment

-Celebrating the character of the area through art and culture
+Celebrating the character of the area through public art

 Increased biodiversity and a green environment